Planning a Round-the-World Trip: How to Budget

 The common theme amongst these travelers was that they didn’t account for the differences in prices between countries.
 Most of them appeared to use a simple formula – budget X dollars per day, regardless of the location or what you plan to do at the destination.

-Simply budgeting $50 per day or $100 per day is not going to cut it.
+Simply budgeting $50 or $100 per day is not going to cut it.
 The problem is that most people group regions together without considering the differences in prices amongst neighbouring countries/destinations.

 7 Simple Tips to Build a Better Travel Budget

-The purpose of this post is not to tell you how much it costs to travel around the world (there are far too many variables that impact this number), but rather to share 7 simple tips to help you budget for an extended trip around the world.
+The purpose of this post is not to tell you how much it costs to travel around the world (there are far too many variables that impact this number), but rather to share 7 simple tips to help you build a smarter travel budget.

 1 – Put together a loose itinerary